4d/docs/docs/Concepts/dt_time.md

 A null time is specified by ?00:00:00?

-**Tip:** The Method Editor includes a shortcut for entering a null time.
+**Tip:** The Code Editor includes a shortcut for entering a null time.
 To type a null time, enter the question mark (?) character and press Enter.

 ## Time operators